Sunday, June 29, 2014

 Sing praises to the Lord, who sits enthroned in Zion!
 Tell among the peoples his deeds!
 For he who avenges blood is mindful of them; he does not forget the cry of the afflicted.
 Be gracious to me, O Lord!
 See my affliction from those who hate me, O you who lift me up from the gates of death, that I may recount all your praises, that in the gates of the daughter of Zion I may rejoice in your salvation {vs. 11-14}.

 God is worthy of all praise, honor, and glory.
 He is wonderful and glorious.
 He is Elah Eloah—the Adorable One.
 He is the King of Glory.
 He is more than deserving of our praise.
-We have witnessed the holy and made it common.
 The Lord remembers those who fear Him.
-He remembers those who are thankful for his comfort and deliverance.
-God is always present in our lives in the midst of hard trials and during times when we may despair in our circumstances.
+He remembers those who are thankful for His deliverance.
+God is always present in our lives, even during times when we may be in despair due to our circumstances.
 We all face times of darkness, but He is always there when we call upon Him.
 He is ever faithful.
 He hears those with a thankful heart who give Him praise for His goodness and mercy.

 Then those who feared the Lord spoke with one another.
 The Lord paid attention and heard them, and a book of remembrance was written before him of those who feared the Lord and esteemed his name {Mal.
 3:16}.

-God has not forgotten those that fear Him; He has not forgotten those that don’t fear Him:
+God has not forgotten those who fear Him; He has not forgotten those who don’t:

 The nations have sunk in the pit that they made; in the net that they hid, their own foot has been caught.
 The Lord has made himself known; he has executed judgment; the wicked are snared in the work of their own hands.
 Higgaion.
 Selah